-One such failure in the portfolio is a company called VN Carbon Capture (Gas) Ltd which received investment in March 2014.
+One failure in the Startup Funding Club previous portfolio is a company called VN Carbon Capture (Gas) Ltd which received investment in March 2014.

-Startup Funding Club says the lesson learnt here is to focus investments on more advanced projects where the management can show evidence of the commercialisation potential and market validation.
-The failure shows a need to invest in “research heavy” project only when the R&D work is fully funded.
-SFC works closely with Innovate UK to provide private funding to companies that have already received large grants from Innovate UK in order to develop and bring to market their technology.
+Startup Funding Club believes the lesson learnt is to focus investments on more advanced projects where the management can show evidence of the commercialisation potential and market validation.
+The failure showed a need to invest in “research-heavy” project only when the R&D work is fully funded.

-The Startup Funding Club does what it says on the tin.
+The Startup Funding Club SEIS Fund does what it says on the tin.
 It invests in UK startups.
 There are likely to be some winners and a fair few losers in the portfolio.
-We like the breadth and scope of this fund, and the low and simple direct charges to investors.
+We like the breadth and scope of this fund.
 It’s not without risk: the name says it all.
 For investors keen to get exposure to the bright new businesses of tomorrow, we think this is one to consider.